-- While we have a soda machine outside the bookstore, we don't have food available for purchase.
+- Food is not available for purchase.
 However, keep in mind this tour includes mid-morning tea with some light bites.
 We do not recommend bringing outside food or drink on your tour, unless you'd like to bring a bottle of water.

 - Is there parking available?

 - Yes, there is a free parking lot for all guests.

 - No, other than certified service dogs, pets are not permitted.